Skip to main content

 • Bycatch due to fishing gear also threatens 11 of the 13 species of small cetaceans listed as ‘critically endangered’ on the IUCN Red List

-Both the world’s smallest dolphin and the world’s smallest porpoise are now facing extinction because of net entanglement.
+The world’s smallest dolphin and the world’s smallest porpoise are both now facing extinction because of net entanglement.
 We cannot allow that to happen.
 National and international action is urgently needed as several cetacean species and populations will be lost in the next few decades if these deaths continue.

 bycatch, net entanglement, fishing practices, dolphins, whales, cetaceans, sustainable fishing, plant based seafood